-- 53. In accordance with Rule 40.2 of the 2015 IAAF Competition Rules, the period of Ineligibility imposed for a violation of Rule 32.2 (a) or Rule 32.2 (b) shall be four years because r-EPO is not a Specified Substance and the Athlete cannot establish that her anti-doping rule violation was not intentional. - 54.
-To demonstrate her lack of intention, the Athlete must first establish how the r-EPO entered her system, and she has not presented any evidence whatsoever regarding the origin of this prohibited substance.

-- 55. Moreover, r-EPO is a prohibited substance whose usage is prevalent among endurance athletes such as race walkers.
+- 56. In accordance with Rule 40.2 of the 2015 IAAF Competition Rules, the period of Ineligibility imposed for a violation of Rule 32.2 (a) or Rule 32.2 (b) shall be four years because r-EPO is not a Specified Substance and the Athlete cannot establish that his anti-doping rule violation was not intentional. - 57.
+To demonstrate his lack of intention, the Athlete must first establish how the r-EPO entered his system, and he has not presented any evidence whatsoever regarding the origin of this prohibited substance. - 58.
+Moreover, r-EPO is a prohibited substance whose usage is prevalent among endurance athletes such as race walkers.
 It has effective performance enhancing benefits for them by artificially augmenting red cell mass and, by extension, VO2 max.
-Therefore, the Athlete's failure to explain the origin of the r-EPO in her samples combined with the fact that r-EPO cannot enter an athlete's system inadvertently (e.g. through contamination) establishes that her anti-doping rule violation was intentional. - 56.
-Therefore, the Athlete should be sanctioned with a four-year period of ineligibility pursuant to Rule 40.11 of the 2015 IAAF Competition Rules, such period of ineligibility commencing on the date of the final Award.
+Therefore, the Athlete's failure to explain the origin of the r-EPO in his sample combined with the fact that r-EPO cannot enter an athlete's system inadvertently (e.g. through contamination) establishes that his anti-doping rule violation was intentional.

+59. Therefore, the Athlete should be sanctioned with a four-year period of ineligibility pursuant to Rule 40.11 of the 2015 IAAF Competition Rules, such period of ineligibility commencing on the date of the final Award.